Luis Sardiñas: Seattle Mariners

 On November 20, 2015, the Brewers traded Sardiñas to the Seattle Mariners for Ramón Flores.
 Sardiñas hit his first major league home run on April 5, 2016, off of reliever Andrew Faulkner of the Rangers.
 He batted .181/.203/.264 in 72 at bats for the Mariners during the 2016 season, while also playing for the Tacoma Rainiers of the PCL.

 San Diego Padres

 On August 15, 2016, the Mariners traded Sardiñas to the San Diego Padres in return for a player to be named later or cash considerations.
 He batted .287 for the Padres for the remainder of the 2016 season, and competed to become the Padres' starting shortstop in 2017.
-He did not win the starting shortstop role, but made the team as a reserve He batted .163/.226/.163 in 2017 before the Padres designated him for assignment on May 21.
+He did not win the starting shortstop role, but made the team as a reserve.
+He batted .163/.226/.163 in 2017 before the Padres designated him for assignment on May 21.

 Baltimore Orioles

-The Baltimore Orioles claimed Sardiñas off of waivers on May 24.
-They outrighted him to the Norfolk Tides of the Class AAA International League on May 26.
-He was outrighted to AAA Norfolk Tides again on July 6, 2018.
-He elected free agency on October 2, 2018.
+On May 24, 2017, the Baltimore Orioles claimed Sardiñas off of waivers.
+Two days later, he was removed from the 40–man roster and sent outright to the Norfolk Tides of the Triple–A International League.
+Sardiñas finished the year with Norfolk, playing in 83 games and hitting .319 with five home runs and 30 RBI.

+After beginning 2018 with Norfolk, Sardiñas was selected to the major league roster on April 17, 2018.
+He went 2–for–18 (.111) in eight games before being placed on the injured list with a back injury.
+Upon being activated on July 6, Sardiñas was again removed from the roster and outrighted to Triple–A Norfolk.
+He elected free agency on October 2.